resgateio/resgate/docs/res-service-protocol.md

 # Query resources

-A query resource is a resource where its model properties or collection values may vary based on the query.
+A query resource is a resource where its model, collection, or static values may vary based on the query.
 It is used to request partial or filtered resources, such as for searches, sorting, or pagination.

 ## Query event